-You can place Font Awesome icons just about anywhere.
-We've tried to make it so that icons will take on the characteristics and blend in with surrounding text naturally.
+You can place Font Awesome icons just about anywhere, and we've tried to make it so that icons will take on the characteristics and blend in with surrounding text naturally.

 To add an icon, you need to know two bits of information:

-There are 6 styles of Font Awesome - Each has a unique class name and font-weight:
+There are six styles of Font Awesome — Each has a unique class name and font-weight.
+Here are examples:

-Font Awesome is designed to be used with inline elements and we recommend that you stick with a consistent element in your project.
+We designed Font Awesome for use with inline elements, and we recommend that you stick with a consistent element in your project.
 We recommend using

 fa- prefix for the icon you want to use.

 We've updated many of our icon names in Version 6 to make them more universal and consistent.
 But we wanted to make sure not to break your existing code, so we made aliases for renamed icons to allow them to work with either the old or new names.

 And you can use the old or new name for styles as well.
 So you can still use